 Just like the sky has God, the mountain has Marleshwar.
 And just like the Himalayas have Ganga, Marleshwar too has Giri Ganga – I assume referring to the perennial waterfalls next to the temple.

 As soon as I read this board I noticed that we were driving along a river.
 Boards started telling me that this area is known as Shri Kshetra.
-With my limited knowledge, I would interpret it as the region of prosperity or region of female divine power.
+With my limited knowledge, I would interpret it as the region of prosperity or the region of female divine power.
 Finally, a temple arch in blue welcomed us and we knew the destination has arrived.

 Climb to the temple